lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 type state = {flipped: bool};
 ```

 Our action is usually defined as a [Variant](https://reasonml.github.io/docs/en/variant.html).
-In our case the only action the user can take is flipping a card, so we only have the one case `Flip`.
+In our case, the only action the user can take is flipping a card, so we only have the one case `Flip`.
 Our state is going to be a record with a single boolean field, that represents a card being flipped or not.

 Now we can define our component.
 Remember, first we create a base component record, and then a make function.
-For stateful components we use `ReasonReact.reducerComponent` base, and need to override not only `render`, but also `initialState` and `reducer`:
+For stateful components we use `ReasonReact.reducerComponent` base and we need to override not only `render`, but also `initialState` and `reducer`:

 ```js
 let component = ReasonReact.reducerComponent("CardContainer");